-Applications are due between November 1 and December 31 of every year; late applications will not be considered.
+Applications are due between November 1 and the last day of fall classes of every year; late applications will not be considered.

 For classes in progress at the time the application is submitted, DO NOT include a grade.
 However, DO indicate the semester and year a course is being taken.
 Indicate if you intend to apply for an Honors designation on your Bachelor Degree.